 The findings added to a study carried out by Deloitte, the Big Four accountancy firm, and the University of Oxford in 2014 that predicted that 35% of the jobs we do today in the UK could go to robots by 2034.
 Here are some jobs from yesteryear that have already gone and some we are starting to see being phased out.

 The days of manual telephone switchboards are long gone.
-In the olden days, a switchboard operator would have to physically connect calls wire to wire by inserting phone plugs into the relevant jacks.
+In the olden days, a switchboard operator would have to physically connect calls by inserting phone plugs into the relevant jacks.
 They would also be able to participate in the call.
 Switchboard operators still exist within organisations today, although the system is completely computerised.

 Bowling alley pinsetter

 We often take for granted the fact that all bowling alleys have machines to pick up our fallen pins and rearrange them (as well as keeping a tally of our scores on a screen!).
 In earlier times, a bowling alley pinsetter would be waiting at the end to pick up all the knocked-down pins and put them back in place.

-Everyone has used a lift in this day and age, and knows that it’s no difficult feat – press a button and you’re on your way.
+Everyone who has used a lift knows that it’s not difficult – press a button and you’re on your way.
 But the first lifts did not automatically stop perfectly on the level you wanted.
-Instead, they were manually controlled by a large lever that could stop or run.
-A lift operator would use timing skills to work out when it was a good time to stop the lift.
-The technology on board today’s user-operated lifts now do all that for you.
+Instead, they were manually controlled by a large lever, and a lift operator would have to judge when to stop the lift.
+The technology on board today’s user-operated lifts now does all that for you.